INT. YOUR NEXT DRAFT — DAY

 Every version of the story, without losing the one that works.

-Slate is a screenwriting app built around branches — try the bolder cold open, compare it side by side with the original, and keep whichever one sings.
+Slate is a Mac writing app built around drafts — screenplays and novels on the same shelf.
+Try the bolder cold open, compare it side by side with the original, and keep whichever one sings.
 No more NIGHTSHIFT_v7_FINAL_final2.fdx

-For Mac · Your scripts stay on your disk · Free tier, then $79/year
+For Apple Silicon & Intel Macs · Your pages stay on your disk · 30-day free trial, then $79/year

 Every "what if" gets its own safe copy.
-Rewrite Act Two on a branch while the real script stays untouched — then compare and choose.
+Rewrite Act Two — or Chapter Nine — on its own while the real draft stays untouched, then compare and choose.

 Co-writing without the chaos